Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 If they have knowledge or direct evidence to the contrary, they instead gain a temporary Intimacy of doubt towards their own known evidence, but remain convinced of its true ownership.

+### Testing the Waters

+**Type:** Simple
+**Cost:** 2m

+Studying the actions of those in a court, the Exalt may quickly predict what future Political action the subject will embark on, ranging from how they will vote, to whom they will speak with next.

+Perform an opposed Bureaucracy roll.
+On a success, the Player may perform a “Read Intentions” act on the subject to ask a question regarding their target’s current intended political action.

+### Unknowable Visage

+Type: Permanent

+Through vast experience, the deft Politician knows exactly how to disarm and dismiss probing questions.

+Immediately gain +1 Guile, up to 5.
+This charm may be refunded if it no longer grants a benefit.

 ### Wise Counsel